 Veronica Lac, PhD.
 LPC

-Veronica was a UKCP Registered Psychotherapist in the United Kingdom, and since moving to the United States in 2011, has gained licensure as a professional counselor and completed her PhD in Psychology through Saybrook University.
+Veronica was a UKCP Registered Psychotherapist in the United Kingdom, and since moving to the United States in 2011, has gained licensure as a professional counselor.
 She specializes in working with eating disorders, trauma, and attachment and has developed equine and canine-assisted programs for at-risk adolescents in collaboration with residential treatment centers and eating disorder clinics.
-She is also a PATH registered therapeutic riding instructor for clients with cognitive, physical, and emotional disabilities.
-Veronica believes that research is the key to supporting equine-facilitated psychotherapy as an evidence-based modality, has multiple publications internationally in peer-reviewed journals.
-Veronica is on the Executive Board of a number of professional organizations including American Psychological Association Division 32 (Secretary), University Professors Press (Editor), and The Humanitarian Alliance.
+She is also a PATH International Certified Therapeutic Riding Instructor for clients with cognitive, physical, and emotional disabilities.
+Veronica believes that research is the key to supporting equine-facilitated psychotherapy as an evidence-based modality and has multiple publications internationally in peer-reviewed journals.
+Veronica currently serves on the Governance Committee for PATH International and is a founding member of their Racial Diversity, Equality and Inclusion Workgroup.
+She serves on the Executive Board of a number of professional organizations including American Psychological Association Division 32 (Secretary), University Professors Press (Editor), and The Humanitarian Alliance.
 She is also a peer-reviewer for The Journal of Humanistic Psychology, and The Humanistic Psychologist.

 Alison McCabe, MS, GEP

 Alison McCabe is a registered psychotherapist and certified Gestalt Equine Psychotherapist (2013).
-She is a graduate of Prescott College with a Specialization in Couples’ and Families’ Counseling, and a Concentration in Equine-Assisted Mental Health.
-She is also a Level III graduate of the Reach Out to Horses horsemanship program with Anna Twinney.
-She offers equine sessions for individuals, couples, and families who are struggling with relationships, self-confidence, compulsive or addictive behaviors and patterns, and parent-child conflicts.
-She facilitates workshops for individuals that focus on working with the body, energy, and mindfulness to increase self-awareness and connection.
+She is a graduate of Prescott College with a concentration in Equine-Assisted Mental Health.
+She offers equine sessions for individuals, couples, and families.
 With a background in education, she has developed programs for teens to learn about horses, and has facilitated a wide range of workshops and equine-facilitated learning experiences.
-Alison joins The HERD Institute as an EFL Level 1 Instructor and Mentor.

 Danielle Mills, BACP, EFPL

-Elizabeth McCorvey, LCSW, is a Psychotherapist and Anti-Racist Educator living in Asheville, NC.
-She works with college students at UNC-Asheville, and is the co-owner of a private practice where she works with adults using equine-assisted psychotherapy.
-She has an additional office where she primarily works with people who are Minoritized and/or experiencing Racial Trauma.
+Elizabeth McCorvey, LCSW, is a psychotherapist living in Hendersonville, NC.
+She works with college students at UNC-Asheville, is faculty-in-training at the HERD Institute, and has a private practice where she works with adults using Equine-Assisted Psychotherapy (therapy with horses).
 Elizabeth is a passionate advocate for anti-racism and equity in the Mental Health world and frequently facilitates workshops and consultation events for therapists on the subject.

 Elisabeth Crabtree, MSc., GEP, MIAEB, AIRSB

-In addition to a long career as a Business & Management consultant, Elisabeth (Lis) also has extensive experience teaching at colleges and universities.
-Lis combines her life-long horsemanship skills with her business experience in order to develop equine-facilitated programs.
+Elisabeth (Lis) combines her horsemanship skills with her business experience in order to develop equine-facilitated programs.
 She works with individuals and groups, with an emphasis on professional and business development, communication skills, and team building.
-A lifelong equestrian, she is certified through the Gestalt Equine Institute of the Rockies in Gestalt Equine Psychotherapy (GEP), holds an OK Corral Series certification in Equine Assisted Psychotherapy (EAP) & Equine Assisted Learning (EAL), as well as a Masters in Education & Training.
-She is an official coach with the International Society of Rider Biomechanics, a founding member of the International Association of Equestrian Biomechanics, and a Certified Equine First Aid Instructor through Equi-Health Canada, all of which supports her somatically based approach to EFPL.
+A lifelong equestrian, she is highly qualified and certified.
 Lis is our Equine Consultant, overseeing the completion of Equine First Aid and any horsemanship development needs for students.

+Catherine (Kat) earned her certifications in both EFL and EEFP from The HERD Institute®.
+She is an Instructor for Equi-Health.
 Kat currently provides EFL and Horsemanship sessions at her farm for adolescents, families, and veterans.
-She provides horsemanship instruction for The HERD during EFP and EFL trainings and provides mentoring on a variety of horsemanship topics.
-Kat owns and operates Keep the Faith Farm, located in Missouri, and is open for mentoring by video conference, phone, text, email, and will travel to work one on one.
+She provides horsemanship instruction for The HERD during EFP/L trainings and provides mentoring on a variety of horsemanship topics.
+She is also an instructor for Equi-Health.
+Kat owns and operates Keep the Faith Farm, located in Missouri.

 Reba is a 21 year old AQHA chestnut mare, whose registered name is Star Dually.
 She has had an extensive career, having been a broodmare, reining and cutting show horse, and a kids lesson and trail horse.
 She has been enjoying a well deserved quieter pace of life.
 Reba has moved with Veronica from Virginia to Ohio to Florida, and has been introduced to therapy work with adults and children.
 She is a sweet-natured girl and loves to be groomed and loved on, and has a generous heart for those in need of her wisdom.
 With her markings of a white blaze and four white stockings, she brings a distinctive flair to the herd.
 Reba excels in teaching participants about what it means to trust another in a relationship.